momenmedhatsalem/momenmedhatsalem/README.md

 ## Welcome to My Coding Playground! 👨‍💻

 Hey there!
 I'm Momen Medhat, a Django Backend developer and a passionate computer science student with a unique blend of expertise in both technology and medicine.
-Currently cruising through my second year, I've been riding the academic wave with a robust GPA of 3.65. 🚀
+Currently cruising through my third year, I've been riding the academic wave with a robust GPA of 3.65. 🚀

 ### Academic Achievements